You might think applying to college is a fairly straightforward endeavor. There’s an application process and deadline, you follow it, and you’re done.

 More Options = Better Chances

-To sum it all up, one of the best strategies for improving your chances of college acceptance is to employ all application options available to you.
-If your grades and test scores are in the right range, take a stab at some early action applications.
 You might just get an offer that works perfectly for your academic and financial needs.
 If you don’t, regular decision is still an option available to you, and if you have a diverse set of schools to apply to, you’re increasing your chances of getting at least a few offers from which to choose.

 Does one college stand out in the crowd to you?
-Try your hand at early decision, as long as your comfortable with the binding nature of that method.
+Try your hand at early decision, as long as you're comfortable with the binding nature of that method.
 If you don’t get accepted right away, the school will often send your application to the regular decision pool, giving you a second chance at your top choice.

 In short, apply early, often, and with diversity in mind to set yourself for college application season success.